Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L08_Building_Charts.md

 12. Click **Show Chart**.

 13. The chart will show your user aggregated points.
-Later in the course when you add more users you can re-test to see multiple users show up on the leader board.